 And then there is the North Star Metric: the highly focused approach commonly used by startups and scale-ups to get high-performance, agile teams aligned around a single team-wide metric.
 And if this technique works for young businesses, then why not the larger ones?
 And does goal setting even work when people are dynamically teaming and switching between contexts?

-Motivation and Gamification at Work
+Habit-forming and Gamification at Work

 Gamification is all about applying concepts and techniques from good game design.
 The purpose of games is to give people a great time while doing some activities together.
 How is that any different from working together as a team?
 But beware!
 Gamification comes with a dark side.
 We need to avoid addiction and unintended consequences.